-Wheelchair design and usability vary greatly, but the two major types of wheelchairs are manual and electric.
-Manual wheelchairs are less expensive than electric but can still be quite costly.
+Wheelchair design and usability vary greatly.
+The two major types of wheelchairs are manual and electric.
+Manual wheelchairs are less expensive than electric, but they can still be quite costly.

-After you get a wheelchair prescription and the right chair, you may need instruction on using the chair.
+After you get a wheelchair prescription and the right chair, you may need instruction on using it.
 If necessary, medical professionals can help you learn how to navigate various terrains.
-Therapy may include practice moving on different kinds of surfaces, over curbs, through doorways, forward, backward, and so on.
-If the chair has electric controls, some instruction on their use may be necessary.
+Therapy may include practice moving on different kinds of surfaces, such as:

 - over curbs